ManaviSolutions/b2uPanel-public/README.md

 ***@note -*** _Steps 2 & 3 can be a combination of setting HTML data-* tags on the b2uPanel element, or passing an **options.\*** `JavaScript Object` array with the configuration parameters.
 If both data-endpoint and options-endpoint are set, the value passed in via data-* takes priority._

-The only required parameter for initializing a b2uPanel element is the `data-endpoint` argument.
+The only required parameter for initializing a b2uPanel element is `endpoint / data-endpoint`.
 Almost all other parameters use a default value or have no impact if not initialized.
 The default settings for the rest of the parameters are:
 * `data-mode` = "none"
 * `data-init` = false
 * `data-effect` = "replace"